 About Arts & Humanities

 Our School is home to ten departments that offer undergraduate courses, programs and Bachelors degrees in: African and African American Studies; Art; Black Studies; Comparative Literature; Computer Graphics & Imaging; Dance/Theater; English; French; History; Italian; Journalism, Communication, and Theatre; Languages and Literatures; Latin, Latin American and Puerto Rican Studies; Linguistics; Music; Philosophy; Spanish; Speech Pathology and Audiology; and Theater.
-The school also hosts interdisciplinary programs in American Studies,; Middle Eastern Studies (minor), and Women's Studies (minor).
-We additionally serve graduate students with an MAT in Applied Music and Music Teaching, an MA and MFA in Art, and MAs in Art History, English, History, Spanish, Speech-Language Pathology, and Theatre.
+The school also hosts interdisciplinary programs and minors in American Studies, Business and Liberal Arts (BALA), Comparative Literature, Computer Graphics Imaging (CGI), Disabilities Studies, Linguistics, Middle Eastern Studies, and Women's Studies.
+Additionally, the School offers graduate programs that include an MAT in Applied Music and Music Teaching, an MA and MFA in Art, and MAs in Art History, English, History, Spanish, Speech-Language Pathology, and Theatre.
 For more information on undergraduate and graduate programs see the Undergraduate Bulletin, or the Graduate Bulletin.

 We are an active participant in the LEH 300 and 301 interdisciplinary courses (Studies in the Humanities and the Sciences and The American Experience), in the seven General Education distribution areas, and in the Freshman Year Initiative.
 The School collaborates closely with two local high schools: the High School of American Studies at Lehman College, located directly across the street from the College, and the Celia Cruz Bronx High School of Music.
 Finally, the School also oversees the work of the Institute for Irish American Studies; the City and Humanities program; the Bronx Journal; and Lehman Stages (including the Lovinger Theatre, the Studio Theatre, and the Student Experimental Theatre).